Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 This methodology of this project will be based on three core principals during development;

 - #### That [Form follows function](https://en.wikipedia.org/wiki/Form_follows_function#Software_engineering).
-    1. The form of the web app should follow it's goals and core functionality.
+    1. The form of the web app should follow its goals and core functionality.
     2. Represent first and foremost the engineering requirements during construction.
-    3. If the architecture dictates how the software should work it's likely to suffer from inflexibitly and adaptation to change and new ideas during the developement process.
+    3. If the architecture dictates how the software should work it's likely to suffer from inflexibly and adaptation to change and new ideas during the development process.

 - #### The principle of always delivering a [Potentially Shippable Product](https://less.works/less/framework/potentially-shippable-product-increment)
-    1. This means that the product is always working after a sprint (coding session), albiet in a basic form.
+    1. This means that the product is always working after a sprint (coding session), albeit in a basic form.
     2. The product could potentially be submitted at any time.
     3. Working elements in the project allow more room for evaluation.
     4. Working elements also allow more room for evolution as new ideas are added.

 - #### Working with a [Product Backlog](https://en.wikipedia.org/wiki/Scrum_(software_development)#Product_backlog)
-    1. As software developement is an ongoing process a product backlog allows for the prioritisating of information.
+    1. As software development is an ongoing process a product backlog allows for the prioritising of information.
     2. A product backlog provides a roadmap for future development.
-    3. Iteams completeded on the product backlog will not be removed by moved to a done section as to see progress through the elements.
+    3. Items completed on the product backlog will not be removed by moved to a done section as to see progress through the elements.

 ## Process
 When taking the methodology into account the following process has been created:
 - #### Planning
     1. Brainstorming about core elements to make the web app work.
     2. Brainstorming about stretch goals and the future of the web app.
-    3. Contact with the Code Institute appointed mentor for guidance and real world experience when tackelling some of the different challenges.
+    3. Contact with the Code Institute appointed mentor for guidance and real world experience when tackling some of the different challenges.
     4. Discussing the project with friends and family to get input.
-    5. Drawing out the structure on paper and creating wireframes to server as a guideline for repsonsive development.
+    5. Drawing out the structure on paper and creating wireframes to server as a guideline for responsive development.

 - #### Creating basic functionality (focus on JavaScript)
     1. For this project it made sense to first start with some basic functionality, as BudgetCalc essentially is a complicated calculator with many moving parts, getting those parts to work together is essential before moving on to the final design.
-    2. Showing working calculations makes all following brainstorming sessions and mentor contact moments more effecient as the product is starting to develope funcationality.
+    2. Showing working calculations makes all following brainstorming sessions and mentor contact moments more efficient as the product is starting to develop functionality.
     3. This creates boundaries for design, and gives a clearer vision about what is possible and what isn't.

 - #### Creating basic user interface and structure (focus on HTML/CSS)
-    1. At this point it's important to start selecting a color pallete and injecting imagery as this will assist with planning and building out the funcationality of the product.
+    1. At this point it's important to start selecting a color palette and injecting imagery as this will assist with planning and building out the functionality of the product.
     2. Understanding how a user will interact with the product may trigger new ideas to create a better user experience.

 - #### Evaluation